Materials-Consortia/OPTIMADE/optimade.rst

     - `assemblies`_
     - `structure\_features`_

-  - It can also have a 'relationships'_ field for references that apply to the entire trajectory rather than to a single frame.
+  - It MAY also have a 'relationships'_ field for references that apply to the entire trajectory rather than to a single frame.

 reference\_frame
 ~~~~~~~~~~~~~~~~